ostreedev/ostree/docs/repository-management.md

 complete system.
 This might be where human testers get involved, for example.

-A basic way to "promote" the `buildmaster` commit that passed testing like this:
+This is a basic way to "promote" the `buildmaster` commit that passed testing:

 ```
 ostree commit -b exampleos/x86_64/smoketested/standard -s 'Passed tests' --tree=ref=aec070645fe53...